roguewatt/via-framework/README.md

 | Reference Time | Valid Time | Load Forecast |
 | :--- | :--- | ---: |
 | 2026-06-19 08:30 | 2026-06-19 09:00 | 25,650 MW |

-This is SISO because one tabular input value produces one output value.

 ---